 Centre of the Earth

-The Centre of the Earth is the Wildlife Trust’s purpose built environmental education centre specialising in teaching and learning about wildlife, the environment and sustainable development.
-It is in Winson Green - just 1.5 km from Birmingham City centre.
+The Centre of the Earth is the Wildlife Trust’s purpose built environmental centre in Winson Green - just 1.5 km from Birmingham City Centre

 The Centre of the Earth provides opportunities for learning in areas such as: